mongodb/mongo-hhvm-driver/serialization.rst

-If an object is of a class that implements the ``MongoDB\BSON\Persistable`` interface (which implies ``MongoDB\BSON\Serializable``), obtain the properties in a similar way as in the previous paragraph, but *also* add an additional property ``__pclass`` as a Binary value, with subtype ``0x80`` and data bearing the fully qualified class name of the object that is being serialized.
+If an object is of a class that implements the ``MongoDB\BSON\Persistable`` interface (which implies ``MongoDB\BSON\Serializable``), obtain the properties in a similar way as in the previous paragraphs, but *also* add an additional property ``__pclass`` as a Binary value, with subtype ``0x80`` and data bearing the fully qualified class name of the object that is being serialized.